-The Women's Museum has produced a variety of PDF exhibits suitable for display at your school, library, or organization.
+The Women's Museum has produced a variety of exhibit panels suitable for display at your school, library, or organization.
 These exhibits are highly informative and inspiring, and whether it be Women's History Month, or your organization wants to explore deeper into women's history, we have an exhibit for you!

 Our exhibits range from exploring how refugee crises affect women globally to feminist waves in the 20th century, to the modern beauty industry and beyond.
 The information presented through these exhibits are invaluable, and will provide an educational experience for your organization!

 This price varies depending on how large the exhibit is.
 We are happy to work within ourbedget to create a custom exhibit experience for you.
 Extra fees for artifacts or to request a WMC Speaker for an event.

 You must acknowledge the Women's Museum of California in all promotional materials related to the exhibit.

 For more information or to request the exhibit package please contact email@example.com.

 Women’s Suffrage Movement